VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 3) select the chess board from the saved image

 4) press "c" to save the chess area, press "r" to reset the chess area

+# How to Use it

+You can play only 1 game each time.
+When you click take screenshot of lichess board and you saved the board area you can't move that board area if you want that the bot works perfectly otherwise you have to reclick the button.

+explicity video on how to use the bot starting from scratch (you have only the lichess account)